-Ming-Jer Chen, Leslie E. Grayson Professor at The Darden School, is a leading authority in strategic management.
+Ming-Jer Chen, Leslie E. Grayson Professor at the Darden School, is a leading authority in strategic management.
 He is recognized for his pioneering work in competitive dynamics and ambicultural management.

-Ming-Jer’s corporate outreach experience includes more than 20 yearsof executive education teaching at Darden, the University of Pennsylvania’s Wharton School, and Columbia Business School.
+Ming-Jer’s corporate outreach experience includes more than 20 years of executive education teaching at Darden, the University of Pennsylvania’s Wharton School, and Columbia Business School.
 His corporate clients include Merck, FedEx, United Technologies, DuPont, AIG, Munich Re, Alcoa, Taiwan Mobile, Rolls-Royce, Dover, Acer, Tencent, and the State-owned Assets Supervision and Administration Commission of China’s State Council.

-Interviewed and featured frequently in global media, including Forbes, TheWall Street Journal, Handelsblatt (Germany), Fortune (China), and China Central TV Corp., Ming-Jer also writes a regular column for Harvard Business Review (Chinese).
-He has contributed to the East-West business dialogue via keynote speeches at such symposia as the World Economic Forum’s China Business Summit (Beijing, 2000) and the US-China Executive Summit (New York, 2004).
+He has been interviewed and featured in global media, including Forbes, The Wall Street Journal, Handelsblatt (Germany), Fortune (China), and China Central TV Corp., and writes a regular column for Harvard Business Review (Chinese).
+He has contributed to the East-West business dialogue via keynote speeches at such symposia as the World Economic Forum’s China Business Summit (Beijing, 2000), the US-China Executive Summit (New York, 2004), and HSM forums in Buenos Aires, São Paulo, and Milan (2006-07).
 He is conference convener for the Strategic Management Society’s Special Conference in China (2012).